-While buying a pre-made birthday card is one option, another is taking the time to craft a card that represents your relationship.
-Funny, cute, eye-catching or sentimental, the internet has an abundance of ideas ready for you to try.
+While buying a pre-made birthday card is one option, another is taking the time to create a birthday card that represents your relationship.
+Funny, cute, eye-catching, or sentimental, the internet has an abundance of ideas ready for you to try.

-Below, we show you our curated selection of ideas that will make your birthday card as good as the present itself.
+Below, we show you our curated selection of adult birthday card designsthat will make your birthday card as good as the present itself

 Popular for their vintage feel, letterboards are a great idea to adapt into a birthday card format.
 Simple, bright, and personalized, a letterboard-inspired card is an easy way to create a card that’s appropriate for any age.

 When creating your card, opt for pastel colors, a clean sans-serif font and equal kerning between each letter, to give it an authentic feel.
 If you’re feeling super crafty, you can slightly score the cardboard backing you use with fine lines to mimic the felt used in traditional letterboards.

 Design tip: Adjust the kerning between your letters by using the “Spacing” tool in the tool bar.

 One proof graduating to adulthood is one's ability to understand puns.
 And what better way to celebrate another year around the sun than with plenty of laughs?

 Whether it’s a friend who loves food, pets (or both) there are plenty of pun-filled jokes online (if you’re lacking inspiration) that you can use on your birthday card design.

 For the friend who is effortlessly classy at all times, show them that their penchant for style doesn’t go unnoticed with calligraphy birthday cards.
 Calligraphy cards are timeless and pair perfectly with floral illustrations.